FAQ

 What often gets fixed first

-The first practical wins are often mail authentication gaps, trust files, security header posture, public metadata hygiene, or documentation and policy exposure gaps that can be corrected without a broad project.
+The first practical wins are often exposed control gaps in mail authentication, trust files, security headers, public metadata, documentation, or policy signals that can be corrected without a broad project.

 Decision cuePrioritize fixes that are externally visible, owner-clear, and unlikely to require a major architecture change.